-Subject to adjustment as provided in Article V.G, the maximum number of shares of Stock available for issuance under the Plan shall be (1) six million (6,000,000) shares of the Company's Common Stock and two million (2,000,000) shares of the Company's Non-Voting Common Stock, which includes the number of shares of Stock remaining available for issuance under each of the Prior Plans (as defined below) as of the Effective Date, plus (2) any shares of Stock that are subject to outstanding awards under the Prior Plans that expire or are forfeited, canceled or settled for cash without delivery of shares of Stock after the date the Company's stockholders approve the Plan, to the extent such shares would have been added back to the number of shares available for issuance under the Prior Plans.
-Of such total number of shares of Stock available for issuance under the Plan, not more than seven million five hundred thousand (7,500,000) shares of Stock may be used for Awards other than stock options or Stock Appreciation Rights; all of the shares of Stock may be used for stock options and may be awarded as Incentive Stock Options.
+Subject to adjustment as provided in Article V.G, the maximum number of shares of Stock available for issuance under the Plan shall be (1) six million (6,000,000) shares of the Company's Non-Voting Common Stock, which includes the number of shares of Stock remaining available for issuance under each of the Prior Plans (as defined below) as of the Effective Date, plus (2) any shares of Stock that are subject to outstanding awards under the Prior Plans that expire or are forfeited, canceled or settled for cash without delivery of shares of Stock after the date the Company's stockholders approve the Plan, to the extent such shares would have been added back to the number of shares available for issuance under the Prior Plans.
+Of such total number of shares of Stock available for issuance under the Plan.
+Not more than seven million five hundred thousand (7,500,000) shares of Stock may be used for Awards other than stock options.

+or Stock Appreciation Rights; all of the shares of Stock may be used for stock options and may be awarded as Incentive Stock Options.
 "Prior Plans" means the Company's 1997 Stock Option Plan, 1999 Directors' Non-Qualified Stock Option Plan, 2000 McCormick France Share Option Plan, 2001 Stock Option Plan, 2002 Mid-Term Incentive Plan, 2004 Long-Term Incentive Plan, 2004 Directors' Non-Qualified Stock Option Plan, McCormick (UK) Share Option Scheme, and 2007 Omnibus Incentive Plan.